mbloms/spores/docs/src/ornate/getting-started.md

 spore header (the list of value definitions preceding the closure within the spore), like a spore demands.

-We can overcome this using the `capture` syntax – an alternative way of capturing paths.
+We can overcome this using the `capture` syntax.
 That is, instead of having to write:

 ```scala
 {